togrulseyid/nytimes-android-mvvm/README.md

-# nytimes-android-mvvm
+# NYTimes NewsReader using new mvvm pattern
-nytimes api usage with android mvvm pattern
+NYTimes api usage with using new android mvvm pattern architecture